 What do you hope to stir in the hearts and minds of your blog followers?

 My hope is to reconnect the larger coffee drinking audience back to the Ethiopian origins of coffee and celebrate the diverse ways that Ethiopians have come to celebrate and ritualize coffee.
 Centuries ago Ethiopia shared the coffee crop with the world, now its time to share in their Coffee culture.

 Your blog also features photos of coffee cups from different cultures and countries.
 Speak on the universal nature of coffee.

 I’m very fascinated with the evolution of coffee culture through out the world.
 Coffee has proliferated and taken root everywhere, and in turn every part of the world has developed its own relationship with coffee, as well as their own unique coffee traditions.
 I have tried to highlight those traditions through the blog and hopefully spread awareness of these varying practices.

 What are the next steps for the blog and subsequent book?

 My plan for the blog is for it to endure as a space for on-going cross-cultural exchange, long after the book is published.
 Books tend to be static and once published remain frozen, however the blog allows for the coffee experience to evolve along with the culture.

-* Metasebia is currently in Addis Ababa, Ethiopia.
+- Metasebia is currently in Addis Ababa, Ethiopia.
 Her website is here.
-Feel free to message us candidates for this series to our Facebook and Twitter pages.